atom/node-oniguruma/README.md

 ### OnigScanner::findNextMatchSync(string, startPosition)

-Find the next match from a given position.
+Synchronously find the next match from a given position.

 `string` - The string to search.